DavidiaCostant/astrophotopy/README.md

    crab = ap.Project(subject="M1", path="My_folder", optics = my_optics, sensor = my_sensor, observation_site = my_site)

 ```
-2. After copying your images (rough, dark and flat frames) in their respective folders, you have to load them (only .jpg, .png, .bmp, .tiff and .fits can be imported), possibly debayer (in case of color camera) and then perform set cleaning by means of master dark and flat frame subtraction:
+2. After copying your images (rough, dark and flat frames) in their respective folders, you have to load them (only .jpg, .png, .bmp, .tiff and .fits can be imported), possibly debayer (in case of color camera acquisition software can't make it properly) and then perform set cleaning by means of master dark and flat frame subtraction:
 ```python
    crab.load()
    crab.debayering()